2021 Solomon Islands unrest: Events

 The protests were initially peaceful on 24 November, with members of the group "Malaita for Democracy" gathering to protest the Solomon Islands Government's decision to recognize China over Taiwan.
-They called on Prime Minister Sogavare to address them.
+They called on Sogavare to address them.
 After failing to meet with them, witnesses reported that protests turned violent.
-Protestors attempted to storm the parliament building to depose the Prime Minister.
+Protestors attempted to storm the parliament building to depose Sogavare.
 A 36-hour lockdown was issued, but was defied by protestors on 25 November, when a crowd took to the streets of Honiara's Chinatown.
-Buildings adjoining the Solomon Islands Parliament Building burnt to the ground.
+Buildings adjoining the parliament building burnt to the ground.
 A police station and businesses were set on fire.
 Police fired upon protesters with tear gas.

 Australia responded to the unrest on 25 November by deploying Australian Federal Police and Australian Defence Force personnel.
-They were requested by the Sogavare government under the Australia-Solomon Islands Bilateral Security Treaty.
+They were requested by the Sogavare government under the Australia–Solomon Islands Bilateral Security Treaty.
 The Australian Government stated this deployment was to support the Royal Solomon Islands Police Force to maintain order and protect vital infrastructure and would take no position on the internal issues of Solomon Islands.
 Papua New Guinea agreed to send 34 peacekeepers to help staunch the violence.

 By the morning of 27 November, the rioting had largely stopped, with police officers and peacekeeping troops patrolling the streets.
-Police later announced the discovery of three charred bodies in a burned building in Honiara's Chinatown district, as well as the arrest of over 100 people in relation to the riots.
+Police later announced the discovery of three charred bodies in a burned building in Honiara's Chinatown district and the arrest of over 100 people in relation to the riots.

 Opposition leader Matthew Wale filed a no-confidence motion against the Sogavare government on 28 November, with debate scheduled for 6 December.
 The motion created a potential flashpoint for further unrest.

+On 29 November, four people were killed during protests, leading Australia to send police forces and soldiers to supervise.

-Fiji dispatched 50 troops on 30 November 2021.
-This was to reinforce the Australian Defence Force under the Vuvale Partnership between Australia and Fiji.
+Fiji dispatched 50 troops on 30 November 2021 to reinforce the Australian Defence Force under the Vuvale Partnership between Australia and Fiji.
 120 troops remained on standby in Fiji if needed.
 New Zealand sent 65 police and troops, with 15 personnel arriving 2 December, and 50 over the following weekend.

-On 6 December, Sogavare survived a motion of no confidence in the National Parliament.
-15 MPs voted in support, 32 voted against, and two abstained.
+On 6 December, Sogavare survived a motion of no confidence in the parliament.
+15 voted in support, 32 voted against, and two abstained.

 On 14 December, opposition figure John Kwaita was charged with instigating the unrest.
 The damage of the riots was estimated to be SI$500 million (NZ$91m).
 As a result of the economic turmoil, emergency supplies were delivered.
 By 22 December, military presence was scaled down in Honiara, but remained on standby to ensure stability.
 The Solomon Islands government requested assistance from China.
 The request was accepted by the Ministry of Foreign Affairs of the People's Republic of China on 24 December, resulting in batons, shields and helmets being supplied to the islands to help with quelling future riots.